Home / About Flügger / Facts & History of Flügger

 Read more less

-Flügger becomes listed on the stock exchange
+Flügger becomes publicly listed

 Read more less

-Flügger begins offering products to private customers
+Sales to private customers start

 Flügger builds a new factory